iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week8.rst.txt

     If you have not yet completed all the steps from the Week 7 practical, you should stop here and make sure that you finish them before moving forward.

+To get started, open SPSS and re-open the ``ArmaghData.sav`` and ``ArmaghData.spv`` files that you have been working with over the past two weeks.
+If you are not sure how to do this, have a look at the instructions :ref:`from last week <egm101 spss open>` as a refresher.

+Remember that if you are working on the lab computers, you will need to download the files that you uploaded to OneDrive at the end of last week's practical.

 splitting the data
 -------------------